 Topiaries may not be the most commonplace items in a landscape, but when they are present, they can be quite a sight.

 Topiaries can come in a multitude of shapes and sizes, and they are found all across the nation.
-Whether or not you’ve had a customer so far to ask for one of these attractions in their yard, it’s always a good idea to know how to style these jolly green giants just in case.
+Whether or not you’ve had a customer so far ask for one of these attractions in their yard, it’s always a good idea to know how to style these jolly green giants just in case.

-Not only does knowing this technique make you more marketable as a whole, it also gives you and your company a unique set of skills that can set you apart from the competition.
+Not only does knowing this technique make you more marketable as a whole, but it also gives you and your company a unique set of skills that can set you apart from the competition.

 Learning how to create and maintain topiaries can help you know exactly what you’re getting into before talking with an interested client.